 No. There may still be other encumbrances (judgments, priority mortgages, taxes or liens) that survive the sale.
 The winning bidder takes title to the property subject to all defects, liens, encumbrances and matters of which he/she has or could obtain knowledge.
-It is the bidders responsibility to perform all research regarding the property, including the value, title defects, liens, mortgages or other encumbrances.
+It is the bidder's responsibility to perform all research regarding the property, including the value, title defects, liens, mortgages or other encumbrances.
 The Clerk's Office does not guarantee a clear title and is not responsible for any encumbrances on the property purchased at auction.

 The laws regarding foreclosures are extremely complicated.
 It is recommended that all bidders perform a title search and consult an attorney prior to placing a bid.
-Transfers are the preferred method and must be initiated at the bidder's bank prior to 5:00 pm the day of the sale.

 What if I fail to make the final payment or choose not to purchase the property?

 If full payment is not made by 5:00 PM ET the day after the sale, the deposit will be forfeited.
 The winning bidder may also be precluded from participating in future sales.